wrightmat/wrightmat.github.io/obsidian/dnd/locations/Shardspace.md

 ### Progression and Encounters

 As the players progress through their Shardspace adventure, they'll approach each of the moons sequentially when they choose to move forward.
+* Roll for a random encounter once, based on a "lower danger environment" (occurring on 20+).
 At any time they can decide to backtrack though, and return to any previous location.
-If they decide to do this, then roll a d20 for every week of travel (based on travel times from the table below, rounded up to the nearest whole week):
+* Roll a random encounter for every week of travel, based on a "higher danger environment" (occurring on 18+, travel times from the table below rounded up to the nearest whole week).
-* On an 18 to 20 then a random encounter occurs (see table below).
-* On a 1, they discover the headquarters of the rogue githyanki sect known as The Whisperers, [[14.
-Susurrus, Palace of Whispers]].

 `dice: [[Shardspace#^shardspace-random-encounters]]`

-### **Astronomical Bodies**
+### Astronomical Bodies

 | Moon                         | Appearance and Portal Color | Associated Plane | Assoc.
 Dragonmark | Distance from Eberron | Travel Time from Eberron |
 | ---------------------------- | --------------------------- | ---------------- | ----------------- | --------------------- | ------------------------ |